 St. Mark’s hosts this shelter for 4 weeks in collaboration with several other churches in SF throughout the winter months.
 You could help by preparing and serving breakfast with members of St. Mark’s, or organize a group from your company or business to prepare and serve a supper.

 Please consider volunteering for this very worthwhile ministry.
 Volunteers will be needed to serve during both Breakfasts and Dinners.
-Please contact John Elford at 415-490-7966 or email@example.com or CLICK HERE to sign up online if you would like to participate in this ministry, which helps so many people in need at this time of the year.
+Please contact John Elford at 415-490-7966 or email@example.com to sign up if you would like to participate in this ministry, which helps so many people in need during the winter months.

 St. Mark’s members staff this food pantry on several Saturdays throughout the year at Old First Church in the SF from 7:30 to 11:30 a.m.
 You could help for any length of time by unloading the food from the truck, setting up the distribution sequence, or handing out food to over 300 people.

 St. Mark’s is a member of this interfaith organization that coordinates inter-religious gatherings and responses to crises in the city.
-You are welcome to attend the monthly gatherings at St. Mark’s as a representative of the congregation.
+You are welcome to attend the monthly gatherings at St. Mark’s as a representative of the congregation on the second Thursday of each month at 8:00 a.m.

 St. Mark’s is a member of this community organization that brings together various faith communities and other organizations for the purpose of addressing pressing social needs in the region.
 You could represent St. Mark’s in these deliberations.